 Read about our current Honors Alumni Board Members below:

 Andy Appleton’s first Iowa State University and Honors Program experiences were through a degree in Agricultural Business.
 Following graduation, Andy worked as a loan officer in Cedar Rapids, Iowa for what is now known as U.S. Bank.
 After four years, Andy returned to Iowa State to obtain a degree in Agricultural Engineering, also conferred with Honors.
-After rising to the role of Chief Engineer for a small company in northeast Iowa, Andy transferred to his current employer, John Deere.
-He serves in a design capacity working on large tractors as Senior Staff Engineer.
+After rising to the role of Chief Engineer for a small company in northeast Iowa, Andy transferred to John Deere.
+He served in a design capacity working on large tractors as Senior Staff Engineer.
 A majority of his time is spent in the domain of systems engineering.
 Along the career path, Andy secured an advanced degree in Mechanical Engineering through Iowa State’s distance education program.
-His spare time is devoted to family and involvement in the family farm which recently achieved Heritage Farm status.
-Andy’s most memorable moment with ISU Honors is taking his daughter to the FHP orientation in the Jischke Honors Building where she can now be seen on occasion.
+After retirement from Deere, Andy’s time is devoted to family and involvement in the family farm which recently achieved Heritage Farm status.
+He has also returned to the field of engineering on a contract basis.
+Andy’s most memorable moments with ISU Honors include taking his daughter and his son to the FHP orientation in the Jischke Honors Building.

 Ashley Arellano (B.S., Finance and Accounting ’06) is the Team Leader of Financial Reporting and Investment Operations at Wellmark, Inc. Previously, she worked for KPMG for nearly 10 years where she was a senior manager in the audit practice, auditing various public and private companies operating in insurance (life and P&C), manufacturing, life sciences, and banking industries.
 She is a CFA charterholder and is a Certified Public Accountant in the state of Iowa.
 She also serves on the board of the CFA Society of Iowa.